remia/OpenColorIO/src/OpenColorIO/ACES2.md

     GPU ACES2 - CONST BUF - 18ms for 10 iterations
     GPU ACES2 - USE_TEXTURE - 1.85ms for 10 iterations
     GPU ACES2 - USE_UBO - 14.5ms for 10 iterations
-    GPU ACES2 - USE_SSBO - 1.21 for 10 iterations
+    GPU ACES2 - USE_SSBO - 1.21ms for 10 iterations

 AMD Radeon Pro 560X (macOS 14.5)

 1920x1147 viewport  (Marcie)

     GPU ACES1 - USE DEFAULT - 12.3ms for 10 iterations
     GPU ACES2 - USE TEXTURE - 32.3357ms for 10 iterations

-    GPU ACES2 - USE TEXTURE + CHROMA CURVE - 22.8ms for 10 iterations
+    GPU ACES2 - USE TEXTURE + CHROMA_CURVE - 22.8ms for 10 iterations

 TODO